-On November 18, 2021, CMS approved Virginia's request to amend the Demonstration to test the effects of providing state plan benefits to postpartum individuals in Medicaid and CHIP with income up to and including 200 percent of the federal poverty level (FPL), for a total of 12 months.
-The Commonwealth will provide continuous eligibility for these individuals during the entire postpartum period, ensuring continuity of coverage.
-Through this amendment, DMAS aims to strengthen overall coverage and improve the health of mothers in Virginia, while reducing the rate of maternal mortality and severe morbidity by addressing continuity of care during the critical postpartum months.
+On November 18, 2021, CMS approved Virginia's request to amend the Demonstration to test the effects of providing continuous coverage to postpartum individuals in Medicaid and CHIP with income up to and including 200 percent of the federal poverty level (FPL), for a total of 12 months after the end of the pregnancy.
+The Commonwealth anticipates that the Demonstration will improve continuity of coverage and prevent gaps and disruptions in care during the critical postpartum months.
+Through the amendment, DMAS aims to strengthen overall coverage and support the health of new mothers and infants in Virginia, including reducing rates of maternal mortality and severe morbidity.

-The goals of Virginia's Section 1115 Demonstration outlined in the Evaluation Plan approved November 3, 2021, are as follows:
+The goals of Virginia's Section 1115 Demonstration for the original FAMIS MOMS and FAMIS Select populations, as outlined in the Evaluation Plan approved November 3, 2021, are as follows: